frenchay-dysarthria-assessment-2-fda-2-scoring-interpretationFrenchay Dysarthria Assessment 2 (FDA 2): Scoring | Interpretation:

 Frenchay Dysarthria Assessment 2 (FDA 2) Scoring

-It is essential to note that the tester should assign a score based on the behavior demonstrated during the second attempt of the specified tasks.
-The first attempt is primarily for practice purposes, and if the patient attempts the task a third time, it should not influence the scoring.
-Once the score is determined, use a ballpoint pen to draw a bold line on top of the printed one in that position on the graph.
-Matching on the graph need not be completed until the assessment is finished.
+Important: The score should be assigned on the basis of behavior shown by the tester on the 2nd time execution of the specific tasks.
+The first attempt is for practice and if the patient is attempting the task for a third time, it must not affect the scoring.
+When the score is obtained, then you will use a ballpoint pen to trace a thick line above the printed line in that place of the graph.
+The matching on the graph does not have to be completed until the pearl’s assessment has been carried out.

 Frenchay Dysarthria Assessment 2 (FDA 2) Interpretation